PTVL - DCDI

 I'm part of

-I’m currently writing up a PhD comparing the English-language news output of Chinese state television (CCTV) with that of BBC World News TV between 2014 and 2016.
-I’m an occasional contributor to academic blogs run by CAMRI here at Westminster and Nottingham University’s China Policy Institute.
-On the teaching side, I've led undergraduate media studies seminars since 2014 and I also supervise BA students' final-year dissertations.
+I recently (June 2018) completed my PhD comparing the English-language news output of Chinese state television (CCTV) with that of BBC World News TV between 2014 and 2016.
+I'm also a Visiting Lecturer: I've led undergraduate media studies seminars since 2014 and I supervise BA students' final-year dissertations.

 I came to Westminster from the BBC, which I joined as a news trainee.
 I spent about 25 years there as (variously) a news editor, writer, producer and reporter, in the BBC’s local, regional, national and international news operations, in television, radio and online, including a stint in Berlin.
 I mainly wrote and edited news for the World Service: I was also part of the production team that launched BBC World Service Television News in the 1990s and helped it expand into BBC World.
 I edited the World Service’s European current affairs radio programme, Europe Today, and spent several years as the London-based World Service News Asia-Pacific editor/reporter.
 My academic background is in languages.